EWeinstein/EWeinstein.github.io/index.md

 **Eli N. Weinstein\***, Mattia G. Gollub\*, Andrei Slabodkin\*, Cameron L. Gardner, Kerry Dobbs, Xiao-Bing Cui, Alan N. Amin, George M. Church, Elizabeth B. Wood. *Manufacturing-aware generative model architectures enable biological sequence design and synthesis at petascale.* 2024.
 In submission. [paper](https://www.biorxiv.org/content/10.1101/2024.09.13.612900v3). [blog](https://www.jura.bio/blog/variationalsynthesis).\
 <sub>We develop a method that reduces the cost of synthesizing proteins designed by a
 generative model by as much as a trillion-fold.
 This work implements variational synthesis (above) in the laboratory.
 At Jura Bio, we are using it for therapeutic discovery.
-A short version of this paper won the best paper award (top 4) at the Molecular Machine Learning Conference (MoML) 2024.</sub>
+A short version of this paper won a best paper award (top 4) at the Molecular Machine Learning Conference (MoML) 2024.</sub>

 ### Misspecified models

 **Eli N. Weinstein**, Jeffrey W. Miller. *Bayesian data selection.* Journal of Machine Learning Research.
 2023. [paper](https://www.jmlr.org/papers/v24/21-1067.html). [code](https://github.com/EWeinstein/data-selection). [talk](https://neurips.cc/virtual/2021/workshop/21872#wse-detail-36907).\
 <sub>We develop a technique to discover the aspects of a data set that a Bayesian model can explain, and those it cannot.
-This work received the best student paper award at the New England Statistics Symposium, 2021.
+This work received a best student paper award at the New England Statistics Symposium, 2021.
 A workshop version was selected for a contributed talk at the Your Model is Wrong workshop, NeurIPS 2021.</sub>

 **Eli N. Weinstein\***, Alan N. Amin\*, Jonathan Frazer, Debora S. Marks. *Non-identifiability and the blessings of misspecification in models of molecular fitness and phylogeny.* Advances in Neural Information Processing Systems (NeurIPS).
 2022. [paper](https://openreview.net/pdf?id=CwG-o0ind6t). [talk](https://harvard.zoom.us/rec/share/NFsmlTHeL9FQb1V1MnJtKaG9sImezdX3cwlFadP22euNED__1WInzXteUUYMxPeB.YLiCg84HOz0yzYAO).\